DataStax-Examples/quickstart-c/README.md

 make install
 popd
 ```
 For more help with getting dependencies and building the driver from source code on different operating systems, check out the documentation on [building the driver](https://docs.datastax.com/en/developer/cpp-driver/2.13/topics/building/).

-With the driver installed on Linux/MacOS, you also have the option of generating the quickstart executable with CMake, and the CMake configuration file provided.
+Once you have completed filling in the code blocks (with the driver installed on Linux/MacOS) you also have the option of generating the quickstart executable with CMake, and the CMake configuration file provided.
 Follow these steps:
 * Clone quickstart-c repository
 * `cd quickstart-c`
 * `mkdir build`